MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-operations.md

 DevOps practices also enforce alert quality in several ways:

-* TSGs include impact analysis and escalation policy
+* TSGs include impact analysis and escalation policy.
-* Alerts execute for the shortest time possible for faster detection
+* Alerts execute for the shortest time possible for faster detection.
-* Alerts use reliability thresholds instead of absolute limits to scale clusters of different sizes
+* Alerts use reliability thresholds instead of absolute limits to scale clusters of different sizes.

 ## Our practices for incident response